cortexproject/cortex/docs/configuration/config-file-reference.md

   # The availability zone where this instance is running.
   # CLI flag: -ingester.availability-zone
   [availability_zone: <string> | default = ""]

+  # Leave the instance in the ring upon removal.
+Useful for rolling restarts
+  # with consistent naming.
+  # CLI flag: -ingester.skip-unregister
+  [skip_unregister: <boolean> | default = false]

 # Number of times to try and transfer chunks before falling back to flushing.
 # Negative value or zero disables hand-over.
 This feature is supported only by